shardwick/trudgen/README.md

 ## Introduction

-Beckground of wallets in Defi
+Background of wallets in Defi